 Theoretical implications

 Sharing of domain-specific knowledge is crucial in team collaboration.
-The need for improved knowledge management within the concept and viability stage exist.
+The need for improved knowledge management within the concept and viability stage exists.
 There is conceptual and prescriptive value in developing a framework describing the three progressively complex types of knowledge boundaries within the concept and viability stage – syntactic, semantic and pragmatic.
 These types of boundaries necessitate three progressively complex processes – transfer, translation and transformation of knowledge.
-There is also a need to facilitate these processes around the cost specific knowledge domain to overcome the most significant boundaries during the concept and viability stage of the development project.
-Overcoming these boundaries ought to improve collaboration.
+Additionally, there is a need to facilitate these processes around the cost specific knowledge domain to overcome the most significant boundaries during the concept and viability stage of the development project.
+Overcoming these boundaries should improve collaboration.

-Practical/ Managerial implications
+Practical/ Managerial Implications

 There is a need to prescribe and regulate the concept and viability stage better.
 Further studies would establish if this is also the case for the other stages of the development process in the South African context.
-These studies would enable the aligning of all the team members` roles, responsibilities, motivation and risk with the developer/client`s throughout the development process.
-Further the construct of a specific development design delivery process, requirements management system that focuses on creating value for the client could be developed.
+These studies would enable the aligning of all team members` roles, responsibilities, motivation and risk with those of the developer/client throughout the development process.
+Further, the construct of a specific development design delivery process, requirements management system that focuses on creating value for the client could be developed.

-Study limitations and areas for further research
+Study Limitations and Areas for Further Research

-This study only focused on the concept and viability stage by the development project team.
-Further studies are required to see whether findings are applicable to the other project stages.
+This study only focused on the development project team’s concept and viability stage.
+Further studies are required to determine whether findings are applicable to other project stages.
 An industry wide survey would support findings on a limited portion of the market.
-The focus were on teams based in Northern Johannesburg excluding the rest of the country and confined to high-density private residential sector.
+The focus was on teams based in Northern Johannesburg, excluding the rest of the country and confined to high-density, private residential sectors.